Biden tests positive for COVID

 Washington — President Biden has tested positive for COVID-19, the White House confirmed Wednesday.

 White House press secretary Karine Jean-Pierre said in a statement that Mr. Biden tested positive earlier in the day after an event in Las Vegas.
-He was poised to address a conference of the Latino civil rights and advocacy group UnidosUs, but its president, Janet Murguía, announced that he would no longer be able to attend.
+He was poised to address the annual conference of the Hispanic civil rights and advocacy group UnidosUs, but its president, Janet Murguía, announced that he would no longer be able to attend.

 Jean-Pierre said the president is vaccinated and boosted and is experiencing mild symptoms.